ONSdigital/application-profile/windowing.md

 ## Key Concepts

-There are several important factors when considering windowing a JSON-LD API response, and they depend not only whether the response is intended for human or machine consumption but also on whether the request is for a named resource or a collection of resources.
+There are several important factors when considering windowing a JSON-LD API response, and they depend not only on whether the response is intended for human or machine consumption but also on whether the request is for a named resource or a collection of resources.

 ### Contextual Understanding

 When a user requests a specific dataset edition or version, windowing allows the response to include relevant information about its relationship to parent or child objects.
-This helps human users, understand the a particular version in relation to its parent edition and all the distributions a version may have.
+This helps human users understand a particular version in relation to its parent edition and all the distributions a version may have.

 ### Human-Centric View